0115 964 7740 - law@curtisparkinson.com

 Potentially, there are some positive outcomes.
 Take inheritance tax for example.

 By taking out a plan on your house, the equity released will be taken from the value of your assets accordingly.
-On the result of your death this is likely to reduce any inheritance tax that would otherwise be payable.
-Currently, inheritance tax is only applied if the value of the estate exceeds £325,000.
+As a result of your death, this will likely reduce any inheritance tax that would otherwise be payable.
+Inheritance tax is only applied if the estate’s value exceeds £325,000.

 It is also worth considering that interest-only mortgages almost disappeared following the financial collapse in 2008, and they were once called a “ticking timebomb”.
 These have been revived for older borrowers, so look at the details carefully before going down this route.